libclang-vim/vim-textobj-clang/README.md

 - [vim-textobj-user](https://github.com/kana/vim-textobj-user)
 - [libclang-vim](https://github.com/rhysd/libclang-vim)

-If you use [neobundle.vim](https://github.com/Shougo/neobundle.vim), you can install easily as below.
+If you use [neobundle.vim](https://github.com/Shougo/neobundle.vim), you can install this plugin easily as below.

 ```vim
 NeoBundleLazy 'rhysd/libclang-vim', {